crev-dev/cargo-crev/crev-lib/rc/doc/editing-package-review.md

 * `issues` - issues report a problem in a release (list)
     * `id` - an ID of an issue
     * `severity` - same as in the `advisories` section
+* `alternatives` - potential alternatives, similiar or better; elements of the list with an empty `name` will be automatically ignored and removed
+* `flags` - additional flags
+  * `unmaintained` - package is not maintained or abandoned; **NOTE**: this flag applies to the whole package, not only current version, like in most other data fields
 * `comment` - human-readable information about this review (e.g. why it was done, how, and `rating` explanation)

+# Other information

+More recent proofs overwrite older ones.

 ## Further reading